SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 `{"title":"Edited", "year":1980, "ISBN":"954X"}`

-If the book **already exist** in the database, it will be updated and the new JSON data will replace the old data.
+If the book **already exists** in the database, it will be updated and the new JSON data will replace the old data.

 If the book **does not exist** in the database it will be **created**.